 The EasyCare Sheep is a commercial breed, we do not ‘show’ EasyCare Sheep

 We provide a website as a platform for fully paid up members to sell their sheep from.
-Photo's can be added to the advert at a charge of £10/annum
+Please send your preferred wording and photos to the Secretary using the email address info@easycaresheep.com

-We have an annual AGM and Open Days and provide the means of allowing breeders to have more on farm events if they wish to
+We have an annual AGM and Open Days and provide the means of allowing breeders to have more on farm events if they wish to.
+The AGM moves location every year

 We attend the National Sheep Association events around the UK to put the breed in front of prospective buyers.
 The Society is a Corporate Members of the NSA